 Livestock, bananas, skins, fish, charcoal, frankincense and scrap metal constitute Somalia's main exports.
 According to UNCTAD data, in 2019 Somalia's top five export destinations were Yemen, India, Japan, Bulgaria and Turkey, while imports were from China, India, Turkey, Malaysia, Indonesia, Brazil, Pakistan and the US.
-The absence of a stable customs authority, the poor quality of road and port infrastructure, as well as high levels of insecurity are some of the main factors that impede Somalia's participation in international trade.89 build strong economic institutions.
-However, this is highly unlikely to happen soon because Somalia not only lacks a manufacturing base, but also the political capacity to implement the necessary reforms.
+The absence of a stable customs authority, the poor quality of road and port infrastructure, as well as high levels of insecurity are some of the main factors that impede Somalia's participation in international trade.[85]